amazon-science/AWS-SWING/README.md

 --data_dir: (Deprecated) Directory of the input data.
 Specifying --dataset would affect this parameter.

 --use_robust: (Deprecated) Do MLE with adversarial training.
-This was used in the early stage of the internship.
+This was used in the early stage of the experiment.

 --do_factcc_validate: (Deprecated) Use FactCC to further validate the goodness of the generated summary.
-Not used in the final version.
+Not used in the final solution.

---do_factcc_uncovered: (Deprecated) Not used in the final version.
+--do_factcc_uncovered: (Deprecated) Not used in the final solution.
 ```

-The trained checkpoints can be found in [here](https://s3.console.aws.amazon.com/s3/buckets/khshuang-intern-data?region=us-west-2&tab=objects) (`*_checkpoint_best.zip`) for reproduction purposes.
+The trained checkpoints can be found in [here](https://drive.google.com/drive/folders/1zeqppst-YJPvonN0TNruRqWwDc-rsuV6?usp=sharing) (`[dialogsum|samsum]_best/best.pt`) for research purposes.

 ## Evaluation